dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/starburst-galaxy-qs.md

 - Add tests to your models.
 - Document your models.
 - Schedule a job to run.
+- Connect more data sources to Starburst Galaxy

 :::tip Public Preview
 The Starburst (Trino) connection in dbt Cloud is currently available in Public Preview for multi-tenant dbt Cloud accounts.
-Preview features are stable and can be considered for production deployments, but there may still be some planned additions and modifications to product behavior before moving to General Availability.
-For details, you can learn more about [dbt Product lifecycles](/docs/dbt-versions/product-lifecycles).
+Preview features are stable and can be considered for production deployments, but there might still be some planned additions and modifications to product behavior before moving to General Availability.
+For details, refer to [dbt Product lifecycles](/docs/dbt-versions/product-lifecycles).
 :::

 ## Prerequisites
 - You have a [dbt Cloud account](https://www.getdbt.com/signup/).
-- You have [a trial Starburst Galaxy account](https://www.starburst.io/platform/starburst-galaxy/).
-For details, refer to the [getting started guide](https://docs.starburst.io/starburst-galaxy/get-started.html) in the Starburst Galaxy docs.
+- You have a [Starburst Galaxy account](https://www.starburst.io/platform/starburst-galaxy/).
+If you don't, you can start a free trial.
+Refer to the [getting started guide](https://docs.starburst.io/starburst-galaxy/get-started.html) in the Starburst Galaxy docs for further setup details.
 - You have an AWS account with permissions to upload data to an S3 bucket.
 - For Amazon S3 authentication, you will need either an AWS access key and AWS secret key with access to the bucket, or you will need a cross account IAM role with access to the bucket.
 For details, refer to these Starburst Galaxy docs:
     - [AWS access and secret key instructions](https://docs.starburst.io/starburst-galaxy/security/external-aws.html#aws-access-and-secret-key)